dting/meantictactoe/README.md

 - Opponents are currently anonymous to the player on the front end but the userId is sent.
 Players names should be displayed.
 - User Model can be updated to track win/loss/tie records.
 Updated whenever a game is cleaned up.
 - Replace the GameManager with something better, probably [Redis](http://redis.io/).
+- Add more tests!
+Only a small portion of the code is tested.
+Mainly in `/server/game`.